ajaypillarisetti/patsplus/README.md

 # PATS+ Shiny Visualizer

-This is a simple visualization tool for PATS+ files.
+This is a simple visualization tool for PATS+ files built using R and Shiny.
+On first run, it will install required packages that are missing.

 ```R
 library(shiny)